ubco-W2022T2-data301/project-group46/final_report_group46.md

 ### Figure 3: Facet Plot of Count of Feature by Genre, compared to release date.
 Figure 2 is showing the difference between a popular genre like G rated movies, vs a less prominent genre like PG.
 The top graph is more fluid, and less impacted by outlying years compared to the varying number of PG features we see in the bottom plot.
 Less features results in an increase in volatility.
 Figure 3 follows this as well, less data means more uncertainty in trends.

-Overall, streaming services favor newer features versus older ones, while TV shows tend to be released later in the fall, compared to movies.
-There aren't any noticeable trends for specific genres over the years this dataset was recorded.
+I was able to analyze the trend of features by year, and look into various hypotheses for why streaming services favor newer content.
+As the population increases, the number of features does too.
+Most likely because younger audiences prefer newer, more modern content.
+Every genre we analyzed followed the same pattern of increasing exponentially, while TV shows specifically fell off in the first half of 2021, indicating that more TV shows get released in the fall.
+A quick google search aligned with this theory.

 ## **Conclusion**